thomasyu21/APCSFinalProject/README.md

 - Thomas Yu
 	- Implemented the evalHelp method.
 	- Updated expressionFix to account for negative numbers, Ans, pi, and e.
+- Anthony Nosaryev
+	- Imlpemented ans and ansOld instance variables for history purposes.
+	- Created cut() method to attempt to alleviate floating point errors with some success.

+HW Log June 4 2021
+- Anthony Nosaryev
+	- Fixed errors with ans and ansOld displaying, other general calculator quirks.
+	- Moved instance booleans annoying, rad and inv (essential calculator statuses) to TI.pde for uiversal access.
+	- Simplified coords() and expDebug() to only the console.

 HW Log June 6 2021
 - Thomas Yu